Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Two data sources instead of one

-The API pulled from both Uber and Shell to build a credit profile, rather than relying on a single partner's data.
+The credit profile drew on Uber and Shell together rather than a single partner's data.

-Muawin routed the disbursement to Shell to credit the driver's fuel card.
-The money never touched the borrower's hands.
+Muawin paid Shell to credit the driver's fuel card.
+The borrower never touched the money.

-Collections were deducted from the driver's Uber earnings, creating a closed loop that reduced default risk.
+Collections were deducted from the driver's Uber earnings, a closed loop that cut default risk.

-The core approval engine and needs-review portal worked without modification; a credit decision is a credit decision regardless of whether the output is cash or fuel.
-But the API layer needed to support multiple data sources feeding into a single decision, and the disbursement layer needed to route to a third party rather than back to the applicant.
-These extensions were designed as modular additions, not rewrites.
+The approval engine and review portal ran unchanged; a credit decision is a credit decision whether the output is cash or fuel.
+The API layer grew to accept multiple data sources per decision, and disbursement learned to route to a third party.
+Both were modular extensions of the original design.

 INTEGRATION 01 Grocery delivery · cash credit Grocery app Single data source UNCHANGED Muawin: API · engine · review portal The core decisioning layer is shared across integrations.
 Store owner Cash → wallet Repayment: deducted from future delivery earnings.
 INTEGRATION 02 · EXTENDED Uber + Shell · in-kind fuel credit Uber Rides · earnings Shell Account status UNCHANGED Muawin: API · engine · review portal Same core; input + output layers extended.
 Shell fuel card Top-up to driver's card Repayment: deducted from driver's Uber earnings (closed loop).